ABKGroup/ORFS-Agent/README.md

 First, modify your OpenROAD Makefile to support parallel runs:

-- Replace single `DESIGN_CONFIG` with multiple parametrized configurations
+- Replace single `DESIGN_CONFIG` with multiple parametrized configurations.
+Instead of a single `config.mk`, the flow uses `config_{INT_PARAM}.mk` to enable parallel runs.
-- Add `INT_PARAM` support for parallel execution
+- Add `INT_PARAM` support for parallel execution.
-- Use the provided [Makefile](./Makefile) as reference for required changes
+- Use the provided [Makefile](./Makefile) as a reference for required changes.

 ### 2. Parameter Configuration